celasa/biomass_thesis/README.md

 cd biomass_thesis
 ```

-Two Conda environments are provided, corresponding to the two solver configurations.
+Two Conda environments are provided for the two solver configurations.

 ### Gurobi